Thaliph/terraform-tuto/tutorial.md

 ```bash
 terraform apply
 ```

+**Tips :** we are destroying and creating a resource with the same name (network).
+It might fail, so, just re-apply if needed

 We can use outputs to have information about our resources.
 Let's try to get the `internal ip` used by our compute instance.